How to Glue Plexiglass Together (The Right Way)

 It is designed for industrial-grade acrylics and can be purchased online or at your local hardware/home improvement store.

-Does Gorilla Glue Work on Plexiglass?
+Does Gorilla Glue work on Plexiglass?

 Because Gorilla Glue is activated by moisture, and Plexiglass is not permeable, Gorilla Glue is not ideal for Plexiglass.

-Can You Use Silicone on Plexiglass?
+Can you use silicone on Plexiglass?

 Silicone does not adhere to Plexiglass.
 In the long run, any silicone used to hold plastic together will break down and become useless.

-Can You Use PVC Glue on Plexiglass?
+Can you use PVC glue on Plexiglass?

 PVC glue will not work on Plexiglass.
 You’ll need to use acrylic cement.